SeisComP/seiscomp/doc/base/contributing-docs.rst

 much simpler than the :ref:`configuration<xml-configuration>` element.
 The command-line only contains group elements which in turn have either option or optionReference elements.
 Through the optionReference element it is possible to refer to existing command-line options.
-This is important for all modules that are using the SeisComP libraries because they share a set of basic command-line options inherited from the Application class.
+This is important for all modules that are using the |scname| libraries because they share a set of basic command-line options inherited from the Application class.

 Element: **command-line**